 Second dialect acquisition after regional migration in England

-For my PhD project, I am examining how migration influences the acquisition of phonetic variation.
-I am interested in how speakers who have moved from the North West to the South of England change their accent, and their knowledge of sociolinguistic features.
-I am particularly interested in how sociolinguistic awareness, identity and individual differences in cognitive ability influence this process.
-To explore these questions, I have conducted a longitudinal study with first year undergraduate students who have moved to the South of England for university.
-I have also conducted two larger sample online studies, examining how accent knowledge and identity are affected by migration.
+For my PhD project, I examined how migration influences the acquisition of phonetic variation.
+I was interested in how speakers who have moved from the North West to the South of England change their accent, and their knowledge of sociolinguistic features.
+I was particularly interested in how sociolinguistic awareness, identity and individual differences in cognitive ability influence this process.
+To explore these questions, I conducted a longitudinal study with first year undergraduate students who have moved to the South of England for university.
+I also conducted two larger sample online studies, examining the effects of attention and migration in accent categorisation, and also how migration influence regional identity as measured through an implicit association test.

 I also co-authored a paper on lifespan change, and adult acquisition of phonological variation at ICPhS 2023, which you can read here.